Low-Tox Laundry Solutions

 SOAP NUTS

-Popular due to being a sustainable, biodegradable and natural resource that grows wild - the dried fruit produces saponin (soap).
-Extremely gentle, it's perfect for little and sensitive ones but are also fiddly and not really that effective at cleaning.
-Buy Soap Nuts
+A sustainable, biodegradable and natural resource that grows wild with the dried fruit producing saponin (soap).
+Extremely gentle, it's perfect for sensitive skin but not a heavy duty cleaner.

 MOLLY'S SUDS

-One of my absolute faves, Molly's Suds was created after a mum was inspired to create safer choices following the loss of her daughter who was stillborn.
-It is because it is a non-toxic, eco-friendly, and effective detergent that is gentle on clothes and skin.
-Overall, Molly's Suds is a safe, reliable, and sustainable option for anyone looking for a high-quality laundry product that cares.
+Molly's Suds was created after a mum was inspired to create safer choices following the loss of her stillborn daughter and is non-toxic, eco-friendly and effective detergent that is gentle on clothes and skin.
+Available from iHerb.

 BLOODY AWESOME, PERIOD.

-A gentle but effective laundry and stain remover bar enhanced with sodium sesquicarbonate for the ultimate cleaning power.
-The fragrance free non-irritating formula is suitable for clothing, period underwear, cloth pads and nappies.
-It also works on many stains - including blood, dirt and grease.
+An effective stain remover enhanced with sodium sesquicarbonate for ultimate cleaning power.
+The fragrance free non-irritating formula is suitable for clothing, period underwear, cloth pads and nappies and works on many stains including blood, dirt and grease.
 Cruelty free.